 Ari Whitten and Wade Smith, M.D.

-Quotes from their book The Low Carb Myth, 2015.6
+Excerpts from Ari Whitten and Wade Smith’s book The Low Carb Myth, 2015:6

 The Carbohydrate Theory of Obesity [an attempt to blame fat gain on carbohydrates and sugars] is based on numerous scientific inaccuracies, omissions of data, and countless instances of data cherry-picking.

 The notion of everyone eating diets of essentially nothing but fat and protein with only a tiny amount of carbohydrate as a widespread initiative to combat obesity is laughable, since any dietary pattern so extreme as to jettison an entire macronutrient (and simultaneously limit another one) is simply unsustainable for the majority of people.